ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Experiments

 We also observed interesting results while investigating different cross-dataset scenarios.
 Various methods usually achieve better performance in the cross-domain scenario S1$\rightarrow$S2 than EDF$\rightarrow$S2 (and similarly S2$\rightarrow$S1 is better than EDF$\rightarrow$S1).
 To explain this, as shown in Table \ref{tbl:datasets}, S1 and S2 are closer to each other, as they have the same EEG channel.
 Meanwhile, EDF has a different EEG channel and sampling rate, and thus it is a distant domain from S1 and S2.
 These results indicate that distant domain adaptation is still very challenging.
-Finally, we observed that S1$\rightarrow$EDF is easier than S2$\rightarrow$EDF, probably because S1 and EDF have a similar sampling rate.
+Finally, we observed that S1$\rightarrow$EDF is easier than S2$\rightarrow$EDF, probably because S1 and EDF have close sampling rates to each other.